MatthewSilverstein/cloudformation-pipeline/README.md

 This repo creates a fully managed AWS CodePipeline that automatically builds and deploys everytime code is committed to GitHub.

+Here is an example application using this template: https://github.com/MatthewSilverstein/serverless-java

 ## Pipeline stages
 Source (GitHub)